-The main magnetic field of a 1.5 T magnet is about 30,000 times the strength of the earth's magnetic field.
-It is strong enough to pull fork-lift tines off of machinery, pull heavy-duty floor buffers and mop buckets into the bore of the magnet, pull stretchers across the room and turn oxygen bottles into flying projectiles.
+The main magnetic field (B0) of a 1.5 T magnet is about 30,000 times the strength of the earth's magnetic field.
+It is strong enough to pull heavy-duty floor buffers and mop buckets into the bore of the magnet, move trolleys across the room and turn oxygen bottles into hazardous projectiles.
 Deaths have occurred from trauma as a result of these effects.
-Smaller objects such as pagers, bobby pins and pens have been known to be pulled off the person carrying them.
+Smaller objects such as coins, hairpins and pens have been yanked off the person carrying them.

-Many intracranial aneurysm clips are ferromagnetic and as a result experience a torque or twisting in a magnetic field.
+Many older intracranial aneurysm clips are ferromagnetic and as a result experience a torque (twisting) in a magnetic field.
 Not everyone with an aneurysm clip experiences a fatal haemorrhage when placed in a magnet, but several cases have been reported.

 Some types of heart valves (e.g. Starr-Edwards) are torqued in a magnetic field: however, this torque is less than the stresses that occur normally as a result of blood flow.
-Therefore heart valves are now considered not to be an absolute contraindication for MRI.
+Therefore heart valves are usually only a relative contraindication for MRI.

 More of an annoyance than a safety problem is the ability of the magnetic field of a MRI machine to erase the information contained on the magnetic strip on ATM and credit cards.
 This may occur a short distance inside of the scanner room of a MRI machine.
 In addition mechanical watches will "freeze up" in a strong field, sometimes permanently.

 Some metallic objects that are usually safe near an MRI machine are gold jewellery, shirt cuff-links and eyeglass frames.

 Varying magnetic (gradient) fields